nexbit/aurelia-authentication-docs/api_authService.md

 ### .getTokenPayload()

-Gets the current refresh token from storage
+Gets the current token payload from storage

 #### Returns